Arslan223/MIPT_Matrix/README.md

 # MIPT_Matrix
-This my solution for "Matrix" task in MIPT.
+This is my solution for "Matrix" task in MIPT.